arav06/qilo/README.md

 ### Updates

 v1.1(Work in progress)

-* Add support to use private keys
+* Support to use private keys

-* Endless connection to SSH server so that the program does not have to be run again to execute more commands
+* Endless connection to SSH servers so that the program does not have to be run again to execute more commands

+* OS Information module for Windows

 There will be more updates in the future